CSIRO-enviro-informatics/aao-ont/data/aao-longitudinal.md

 ```
 CONSTRUCT { ?a dct:hasPart ?p }
 WHERE {
+	?p a aao:AAO-Part .
+	?a a aao:AAO .
 	?p dct:isPartOf ?a .
 }
 ```

 ## Create history of who is responsible for each Act or Matter
 This approach gets an ordering sequence simply by ordering the beginning of each responsibility.
 A more efficient/indexed approach would take advantage of the temporal topological relationships expressed using `time:intervalMeets` and `time:intervalMetBy` which are computed/added as explained in [Add explicit temporal order](./aao-time-processing.md).

 ```
 SELECT ?matter ?dept ?begin ?end